dcerisano/cloudflare-dynamic-dns/README.md

 **Test** by changing your A-record to a bogus IP and then deleting `/tmp/ip-record` The cron job will change the A-record to your webserver IP address on it's next run.

-**Marvel** at your own dynamic dns service - no more surrendering your CF Authorization key to a third party.
+**Marvel** at your own dynamic dns service - no more surrendering your CF Authorization key to a third party DDNS service.

 **Note** that the CNAME alias masks your real IP address - a fundamental advantage of CF. Setting the A-record directly to your domain (example.com) would allow anyone to see your real IP address just by `ping example.com`.
 Try it!